CodePushGo/website/src/content/blog/en/how-to-handle-user-data-in-capacitor-apps.md

 ### Automatic Data Removal

 Automating data cleanup can help maintain compliance and reduce manual intervention.
-Capacitor's background fetch feature is a useful tool for this:
+React Native's background fetch feature is a useful tool for this:

 ```typescript
 import { BackgroundFetch } from '@capacitor/background-fetch';